nbeversl/urtext_docs/Reference Documentation/README.md

 #### Download Dependencies from a Monorepo

-As a convenience, all of the above depenencies are (for now) maintained in recent versions at https://github.com/nbeversl/urtext_deps, with all files in the path locations described above.
+All of the above depenencies are maintained in recent versions at https://github.com/nbeversl/urtext_deps, with all files in the path locations described above.
 You can either download this repository as a .ZIP file and unzip it, or if you want to maintain version control, use:
 "git clone --recurse-submodules https://github.com/nbeversl/urtext_deps"

 Put the contents of the cloned/unzipped folder (important: not the folder itself) directly into your "Sublime Text 3/Lib/python3.3" folder.Close and reopen Sublime Text.
 Urtext is now ready to use.

 ## Sublime Text Interface Tips

 Here are some tips for best leveraging Sublime's great UI features while using Urtext.